o3de/o3de.org/content/docs/user-guide/engine/file-io.md

 ![\[File access in local and remote scenarios\]](/images/user-guide/file-access-direct-1.png)

 The behavior of the **Either/Or** branch depends on whether the virtual file system (VFS) feature \(`RemoteFileIO` in the diagram\) is enabled.
-VFS reads assets remotely from non\-PC devices such as [Android](/docs/userguide/mobile/android/configure-project#android-vfs) and [iOS](/docs/user-guide/platforms/ios/virtual-file-system.md).
+VFS reads assets remotely from non-PC devices such as [Android](/docs/userguide/mobile/android/configure-project#android-vfs) and [iOS](/docs/user-guide/platforms/ios/virtual-file-system.md).
 VFS is required for [live reloading of assets](/docs/user-guide/assets/live-reloading.md).
 Otherwise, assets would need to be deployed directly onto game devices.
 VFS is disabled by default.
 To enable VFS, edit the `remote_filesystem` entry of the `\dev\bootstrap.cfg` configuration file, as in the following example.

 ```
 -- remote_filesystem - enable Virtual File System (VFS)